ADA Accessibility Information

 Questions about Tooth Extraction?

-Here at Portland Children's Dentistry in Portland, OR we want all of our patients and their family to have a happy and healthy mouth.
-If you have any questions following the surgery, contact our Portland office at (503) 477-7130, Dr. David and Dr. Patty will be happy to help.
+At Portland Children's Dentistry we want all of our patients and their family to have a happy and healthy mouth.
+If you have any questions following the surgery, contact our Portland office at (503) 893-2889.

 Facebook Icon with 3D social media Yelp icon 3D social media